-The DOE is committed to ensuring that its programs, services, and activities are accessible to students with disabilities, including students with mobility impairments or other physical disabilities, in compliance with the Americans with Disabilities Act (ADA).
-The DOE assesses all organizations located in our buildings on a continuous basis to determine which schools are functionally accessible to students with disabilities.
+The DOE is committed to ensuring that its programs, services, and activities are accessible to staff, members of the school community, students and family members with disabilities.
+The DOE assesses all of its buildings on a continuing basis to determine which schools are accessible to individuals with disabilities.

-A list of functionally accessible schools where all grades served by the school are in functionally accessible locations can be found by clicking here
+A list of accessible schools where all grades served by the school are in accessible locations can be found by borough: Bronx

 .
-Some of these schools are sited in multiple locations (i.e., a school may serve grades K - 2 in one building and grades 3 - 5 in another building.)
+Some of these schools are sited in multiple locations (e.g., a school may serve grades K - 2 in one building and grades 3 - 5 in another building).
 The list also indicates whether the school is located in a fully or partially accessible building.

-Most middle and high school students participate in middle school and high school choice admissions processes and should refer to the list of functionally accessible schools to determine which schools are accessible.
+Children living in NYC are eligible to participate in the admissions process for pre-K during the year they turn 4, and for kindergarten during the year they turn 5.
+The Pre-K and Kindergarten Directories list the schools to which students may apply and indicate each school’s accessibility status.
+Most middle and high school students participate in middle school and high school choice admissions processes and should refer to the list of accessible schools to determine which schools are accessible.
 Accessibility designations are also noted in the Middle School Directory

 and the High School Directory